qbin-io/qbin/docs/api.md

 # API Documentation
 The default maximum file size is **1 MB**.
 The default expiration time is `20160`, corresponding to **14 days**.
-The default syntax highlighting language is `general`, which highlights brackets, quotes, numbers and special characters in any text.
+The default syntax definition is `generic`, which highlights brackets, quotes, numbers and special characters in any text.

 # HTTP API
 You can use one of the following methods: